siryancealot-enterprises/rust-react-app-hello-world/README.md

 # rust-react-app-hello-world

-This demonstrates how to use Rust as the single server and runtime needed to serve up a React Single Page Application (SPA) written in TypeScript backed by a Postgres DB.
+This demonstrates how to use Rust as the single server and runtime needed to serve up a React Single Page Application (SPA) written in TypeScript backed by a Postgres DB and [meilisearch](https://www.meilisearch.com/) search service.

-The SPA talks to APIs on the Rust server, which talks to a Postgres DB.
+The SPA talks to APIs on the Rust server, which talks to the Postgres DB or Search service.

 We do not use another server for serving the React app (such as Node.js), rather the single Rust server serves up the statically generated React application files to the requesting client.
 We still use Node to compile the React SPA and generate its static files.